 Rex Jung is a neuroscientist who studies creativity.
 He defines creativity as what is “novel and useful”.
 By choosing to live a creative life, by choosing to seek out the poetic in the humdrum details of our daily lives, we can use writing to gain the perspective we need to become the person each of us wants to be:

 We can cultivate attention and gratitude; we can create stronger connections with the earth, and with each other.
 If we aim towards Art, and if we are very fortunate, we can transcend ourselves.

 Life imitates art far more than art imitates Life.

 – Oscar Wilde

-This choice is who we are.
+This choice is who you are.
 Which story are you choosing?

 I would invite everyone to explore writing as a tool for personal growth, and if you are someone who would like a bit of a framework and mentoring, I would love to hear from you!